GoogleCloudPlatform/chef-google-compute/README.md

   metadata or predefined keys.

 * `machine_type` -
-  A reference to MachineType resource
+  A reference to a machine type which defines VM kind.

 * `min_cpu_platform` -
   Specifies a minimum CPU platform for the VM instance.
 Applicable